Biomarqueurs du Vieillissement : Décryptage Complet pour Mieux Vieillir

 • Balanced lifestyle : avoid tobacco, limit alcohol, manage chronic stress.

-• Adapted physical exercise : regular training stimulates our endogenous antioxidant defenses.
+• Appropriate physical exercise : regular training stimulates our endogenous antioxidant defenses.

-• Activation of autophagy : through intermittent fasting, exercise or certain molecules (resveratrol, spermidine).
+• Activation of autophagy : by intermittent fasting, exercise or certain molecules (resveratrol, spermidine).

-• Validated supplements : astaxanthin, coenzyme Q10, glutathione, vitamin C and E.
+• Approved supplements : astaxanthin, coenzyme Q10, glutathione, vitamin C and E.

 3. Metabolism and blood sugar: energy balance

 Metabolism reflects how our body converts nutrients into energy.
-With age, this balance becomes more fragile: the body becomes less able to manage sugar, fat, and associated hormonal signals.
-One of the most common signs is insulin resistance , where cells respond less effectively to the hormone responsible for moving glucose into tissues.
+With age, this balance becomes more fragile: the body manages sugar, fat, and the associated hormonal signals less efficiently.
+One of the most common signs is insulin resistance , where cells respond less effectively to the hormone responsible for allowing glucose to enter tissues.

 Insulin resistance is not limited to a risk of diabetes or cardiovascular disease:

-• it promotes the gain of visceral fat mass and makes weight loss more difficult,
+• It promotes the accumulation of visceral fat and makes weight loss more difficult.

-• it maintains chronic inflammation, accelerating cellular aging,
+• It perpetuates chronic inflammation, accelerating cellular aging.

-• It increases the risk of cognitive decline, to the point that some researchers nickname Alzheimer's “type 3 diabetes.”
+• It increases the risk of cognitive decline, to the point that some researchers call Alzheimer's "type 3 diabetes".

-In short, insulin resistance acts as a silent amplifier: it disrupts several systems at the same time, well before the onset of full-blown diabetes.
+In short, insulin resistance acts like a silent amplifier: it disrupts several systems at the same time, well before the onset of declared diabetes.

 Associated biomarkers

-• HbA1c (glycated hemoglobin) : reflects average blood sugar levels over 3 months.
+• HbA1c (glycated hemoglobin) : reflects average blood glucose over 3 months.

-• Fasting insulin : allows early detection of insulin resistance.
+• Fasting insulin : allows for the early detection of insulin resistance.

 • Lipid profile : triglycerides, LDL (bad cholesterol), HDL (good cholesterol).